Skip to content

 Diabetes

-The most recent Scottish Diabetes Survey (2020) estimates that there were over 317,000 people with a diagnosis of diabetes in Scotland in 2020, a crude prevalence of 5.8% (compared to 5.1% in 2013).
+Over 317,000 people have a diagnosis of diabetes in Scotland in 2020 (Scottish Diabetes Survey), a crude prevalence of 5.8% (compared to 5.1% in 2013).
 This represents an increase of over 4,700 people since 2019.

-Type 1 diabetes often starts at a young age and is due to a lack of insulin.
-It accounts for 10-15% of all cases of diabetes (10.7% in Scotland in 2020) (ScotPHO,2022).
-Type 2 diabetes starts with resistance to the action of insulin and is associated with older age, being overweight and obesity (ScotPHO, 2022).
-Approximately 80% of diabetes complications are preventable or can be significantly delayed through early detection, good care and access to appropriate self-management tools and resources.
+Approximately 80% of diabetes complications are preventable or can be delayed through early detection, good care and access to appropriate self-management tools and resources.
 In England, obese adults are five times more likely to be diagnosed with diabetes than adults of a healthy weight (Public Health England, 2014).
-Prevention of type 2 diabetes, and the avoidance of complications in those with the condition would be extremely cost-effective & greatly improve quality of life.

 Diabetes care accounts for around 10% of all NHS expenditure.
-If no changes are made to the way diabetes is treated by 2035 ⁄ 2036, it is estimated that this will rise to around 17% of NHS expenditure (Hex et al, 2012).
+If no changes are made to the way diabetes is treated by 2035 ⁄ 2036, it is estimated that this will rise to around 17% of NHS expenditure (Hex et al., 2012).

-Page updated: September 2024
+Page updated: March 2026